enkidevs/curriculum/lua/roblox-studio/tweening-service-ii/easing-direction.md

 ## Practice

-Finish the syntax for Easing Direction if the style should play in reverse.
+Which easing direction should be used if the style should play in reverse? ???

-`Enum.EasingDirection. ??? `

 - Out
 - In